alicenstar/twitter-site/README.md

 # Social Media Post Site

-Twitter-like site built with Python and Django, where users can create accounts and create, edit, and delete posts.
+Twitter-like single-page application where users can create accounts and create, edit, and delete posts.
 Complete with pagination, 'likes', and the ability to follow/unfollow other users.

 ## Demo